Characters: City Of Heroes Enemy Groups

 - Wolverine Claws - Presumably of the Ninja-weapon Nekode variety.

-; this one granted incredible healing, allowing him and his followers to experiment with dangeously advanced cybernetic augmentation.
+The FreakshowA gang of cyborg anarchists.
+They were formed after a Crey employee stole the formula for yet another experimental Super Serum; this one granted incredible healing, allowing him and his followers to experiment with dangeously advanced cybernetic augmentation.
 Now calling himself Dreck, he and his followers love to smash and destroy, while also being on the lookout for opportunities to further enhance their modifications.

 - Auto-Revive: The Freakshow's hat.
 At all but the lowest levels, every single Freakshow has a chance of standing up after being defeated.
 Because they give XP and Inf both times, the playerbase largely doesn't mind.